ArctosDB/documentation-wiki/_documentation/publications.markdown

 not part of the loan, and who are not important to demonstrating the usefulness of our collections.

 There is a DOI given in the publication.
-Copy that, open the “create publication” form in Arctos.
-Paste the DOI (10.1371/journal.pbio.1001200) excluding any prefix (“doi:” and “http://dx.doi.org/” are common) into the appropriate box, and click “\[ crossref \].”
+Copy that, open the "create publication" form in Arctos.
+Paste the DOI (10.1371/journal.pbio.1001200) excluding any prefix ("doi:" and "http://dx.doi.org/" are common) into the appropriate box, and click "\[ crossref \]."

 <img src="http://arctosdb.files.wordpress.com/2011/11/screen-shot-2011-11-28-at-11-57-58-am.png"  width="640"
 height="356" />

 The DOI lookup service was able to obtain metadata, and everything you see above is the result of that one click.
-If you click “create publication” at this point, you would create a usable publication to which Citations could be attached, and which could be a part of Projects.
+If you click "create publication" at this point, you would create a usable publication to which Citations could be attached, and which could be a part of Projects.